-https://www.tripsavvy.com/make-indian-railways-train-reservation-1539626India, as the second largest country in Asia, requires visitors to give some thought as to how to get from place to place.
-Fortunately, there are a number of air, rail, and road travel options.
-This overview of transport in India will help you decide the best ways to travel around India.
+India, as the third largest country in Asia, requires visitors to give some thought as to how to get from place to place.
+Fortunately, there are numerous air, rail, and road travel options.
+This overview of transport in India will help you decide the best ways to travel around.

 Air Travel in India

-However, from around 2005 onwards, the number of private airlines has really grown on both domestic and international routes.
-Many of these are low-cost airlines that offer cheap fares in return for reduced passenger services, such as free in-flight meals.
-Fueled by a thriving economy, air travel in India is booming.
+The Indian government has allowed private airlines to operate in India since 1994.
+However, it wasn't until about 2005 that the number of private airlines really started to increase on both domestic and international routes (although not all of them have survived).
+Many of these are low-cost airlines that offer cheap fares in return for reduced passenger services, such as free in-flight meals and baggage allowances.

 Rail Travel in India

 India is extremely well connected by a rail network that weaves its 60,000 kilometers (40,000 miles) of tentacle-like tracks throughout the country.
 It’s possible to travel from one side of India to the other in three days.
 The railway network is operated by the monstrous, government-owned Indian Railways.
 It’s a huge undertaking that employs almost 1.5 million people, and oversees the running of about 20,000 trains every day on long-distance and suburban routes.

 Train travel provides an interesting alternative to air travel in India, although it can take a bit of getting used to.
 The different classes of accommodations on long distance trains and the booking process is often confusing for first-time travelers.
 The lack of privacy and hygiene on the trains can be confronting too.
 However, there’s no better way to immerse yourself in the Indian culture and way of life, and you’ll be treated to an absorbing view of the Indian landscape.
 This article demystifies Indian Railways, with answers to frequently asked questions.
 These tips for long-distance travel on Indian Railways are helpful as well.